colemanbroad/progen/delta.md

         y=0,
     )

 , and allowing failing cases to be stored in a database of your choosing.

-This is an interesting choice and I don't really get it...
+This take doesn't make sense to me.
+Controlling the distribution of inputs is exactly what user-defined generators allows.
+Analytical specifications of distributions (i.e. an object `D` that allows `D.prob_of(value) -> [0,1]`) are not possible with any types outside of ints and floats, or via invertible models.

   > Hypothesis takes a philosophical stance that property-based testing libraries, not
     the user, should be responsible for selecting the distribution.
 As an intentional